clearmatics/asset-token/docs/IAssetToken.md

 Will revert if `value` doesn't respect the granularity.

-Will revert if the contract is in frozen state after an `emergencyStop`.
+Will revert if the contract is in a frozen state after an `emergencyStop`.

-Will revert if the caller address is either the `owner`, `fundingDelegate`, `emergencyDelegate`, `listController`.
+Will revert if the caller address is either the `owner`, `fundingDelegate`, `emergencyDelegate`, or `listController`.

 `Burn` event  emitted